 Toddlers (and big kids) may eat less than you expect them to, so the best way to avoid tossing food at the end of the meal is to give them less to start with.
 They can always ask for seconds!
 This also has the bonus benefit of being less intimidating when it comes to serving new foods.

 If your kids leave fruit after a meal or snack, gather up any that’s in good condition, wash it, and store it in a zip top freezer bag for future use.
-I like to keep a bag for bananas and a bag for miscellaneous fruit so I can see what we have to use up more easily.
-You can keep the fruit for up to 6 months and add to the bags as needed.
+You can keep the fruit for up to 6 months and add to smoothies as you like.

 Food Waste Solution #4: Turn Leftover Produce into Freezer Pops